Week 5: Tell a Tale (or comic)

 - Powers of 2 – the magic of multiplying (like in Demi’s One Grain of Rice)

-- The algorithm for long division as steps to a mystery or spy mission
+- The algorithm for long division as the steps to a mystery or spy mission

-- A solar system of various Euclidian Solids
+- A solar system of various Euclidean solids

 - A geometrical mission through space with specific angle requirements